IT4Change/IT4C.dev/docs/people/mathias-lenz.md

 Besides computer technology there are commitments and interests in

-- Deleicious and healthy food and cooking
+- Delicious and healthy food and cooking
 - Music - rhythms and lyrics
 - Human connections
 - Literature